 The PM2 also comes with Spyderco’s compression lock continuing the theme of keeping your fingers out of the cutting path.
 One drawback to the compression lock is that it is not as user friendly as the Axis lock.
 However, PM2’s with a left-handed configuration compression lock can be found and bought with just a little bit of searching.

-Either of these two knives are great fits for an EDC.
-It is not uncommon to hear people debating over which is the best all-around folding knife.
+Either of these two pocket knives are great fits for an EDC.
+It is not uncommon to hear people debating over which is the best EDC folding knife.
 No matter what you choose, know that you can choose with confidence.

-This price range of knives is for the hardcore collector or someone who truly wants a “one and done knife”.
-These knives are the top tier of EDC and will truly last someone a lifetime regardless of the tasks they may be put through.
+This price range of best EDC pocket knives is for the hardcore collector or someone who truly wants a “one and done knife”.
+These knives are the top tier of EDC and will truly last someone a lifetime regardless of the tasks they may be put through

-The first knife in our list is the Hinderer XM-18 3.5” created by Rick Hinderer and Rick Hinderer Knives.
+The first best EDC pocket knife on our list is the Hinderer XM-18 3.5” created by Rick Hinderer and Rick Hinderer Knives.
 This knife was created by a first responder, for first responders, and built to handle any task they may run into.